Skip Navigation

 4. Send a personalized thank you email

-Within the first couple of hours of your interview, you should send a thank you email.
-Do not ask for the job; this is where you show your appreciation of the opportunity to work with them and acknowledge their time spent with you.
-People are seldom thanked for their efforts and time.
-Make this about them and not you.
+Do not ask for the job.
+This is where you show your appreciation of the opportunity to work with them and acknowledge their time spent with you.

 Don’t go overboard with flowery words but be sincere.
 If you have never written a thank you note, take the time to look through some examples on Google first – and check your spelling before hitting send.
 Below is an example of what you could send.

-“To: Recruiter
+“To: [Recruiter]

 Subject: Follow up on XYZ position

-Thank you for the opportunity to meet with you about the XYZ position.
-I genuinely enjoyed my interview and wanted to let you know I am incredibly interested in the role.
 I really appreciate you taking the time to meet me, especially during month end which you mentioned is an incredibly busy time for the team.
 If there is anything I can do to further my candidacy, please let me know.

 Sincerely,

-Your Full Name Here
+[Your Full Name Here]

 5. Send a handwritten note

 In this digital age, if you can manage to handwrite a thank you, do so.
 When was the last time you received anything in the mail that wasn’t a bill?
-A handwritten, mailed note creates double the impact, and shows you care enough about the position to take that extra time.
-Remember to use your best handwriting!

-6. You haven’t heard anything
+6. What if you haven’t heard anything?

-If the interviewer advises you that they are hoping to hire within the next week and 2 weeks pass, it’s important to follow up.
-If you have been proactive, you know what their next steps will be.
+If you have been proactive, you know their next steps.
 Use this information politely in any emails or calls you make to get an update of their progress.

-“Hi Jane, This is Sarah.
-During our interview for the operations manager position, you had mentioned that the team generally takes a week to make hire decisions after an interview.
-As it has been 9 business days, I was looking to get an update on the progress for this hire.
-I had a great interview with the team.
 I am hopefully that I have been chosen to fill the role.
 But if you have gone with another highly qualified candidate I would love to know so that I can continue my job search.
-Thank you for your time, looking forward to hearing back soon.”

-While this job may be your focus, it is important to remember that it may be one of several that your interviewer or recruiter is hiring for and it will likely take them a while to get back to you.
-Though you need to be patient and understanding, you can still be proactive.
-Staying top of mind is incredibly important, especially if your interviewer met with a number of candidates for the role.
+While this job may be your focus, it is important to remember that it may be one of several that your interviewer or recruiter is hiring for, and it will likely take them a while to get back to you.

 And finally, even if you aren’t the right candidate for this role, adding that wow factor can be incredibly valuable down the line, and following up is one way you can stand out from the pack.